-Scheduling prioritization should be developed based on time in queue, patient symptom status, and exam indication urgency.
-For instance, higher priority exams would include patients with acute cardiovascular symptoms, or when echo is needed to guide further management (e.g., chemotherapy, preoperative evaluation).
-Routine indications for echo (e.g. annual echo evaluation for chronic valve disease) may be deferred until more urgent cases have been scheduled.
-In cases where the urgency is unclear, consultation with the referring physician is critical.
+Scheduling prioritization should be developed on the basis of time in queue, patient symptom status, and examination indication urgency.
+For instance, higher priority examinations would include patients with acute cardiovascular symptoms or when echocardiography is needed to guide further management (e.g., chemotherapy, preoperative evaluation).
+Routine indications for echocardiography (e.g., annual echocardiographic evaluation for chronic valve disease) may be deferred until more urgent cases have been scheduled.
+In cases in which the urgency is unclear, consultation with the referring physician is critical.
 A suggested prioritization schedule is provided in Table 2.

-Laboratory efficiency will be necessarily impacted due to the institution of social distancing protocols in patient registration areas and waiting rooms.
+Laboratory efficiency will be necessarily affected by the institution of social distancing protocols in patient registration areas and waiting rooms.

 Potential solutions include staggered scheduling, with additional appointments in the early morning, evening, and potentially during weekends.
-Patients may be requested to wait in their cars in facility parking areas until contacted by phone or text just prior to their scheduled appointment.
-Protocols should be based on institution and human resource-specific policies while respecting regional guidelines for social distancing.
-Labs may consider, at least during the initial response levels, lengthening the duration between echo appointments (compared to pre-COVID), or to have open appointment times built into the day.
+Patients may be requested to wait in their cars in facility parking areas until contacted by phone or text just before their scheduled appointments.
+Protocols should be based on institution- and human resource-specific policies while respecting regional guidelines for social distancing.
+Laboratories may consider, at least during the initial response levels, lengthening the duration between echocardiography appointments (compared with pre-COVID-19) or having open appointment times built into the day.
 This will allow flexibility for unanticipated delays that invariably occur as we restart in a new environment and with new protocols.
-For example, new entrance procedures at hospital or clinic facilities, new sanitization protocols and use of PPE may result in additional time required for the echocardiogram appointment.
-For reception and waiting areas, floor markings and signs should guide arriving patients so they may queue at appropriate distances apart from others.
-If possible, plexiglass or other physical barriers can be placed between front desk staff and patients.
-Intake staff may also need to wear face shields for added protection.
+For example, new entrance procedures at hospital or clinic facilities, new sanitization protocols, and the use of PPE may result in additional time required for an echocardiography appointment.
+For reception and waiting areas, floor markings and signs should guide arriving patients so that they may queue at appropriate distances from one another.
+If possible, Plexiglas or other physical barriers can be placed between front desk staff members and patients.
+Intake staff members may also need to wear face shields for added protection.

-The physical layout of the reception area should also be re-evaluated and altered to provide sufficient spacing between seated patients.
-Patients should also arrive without escorts unless absolutely necessary for their appointment, and should leave the facility immediately following the examination.
+The physical layout of the reception area should also be reevaluated and altered to provide sufficient spacing between seated patients.
+Patients should also arrive without escorts unless absolutely necessary for their appointments, and should leave the facility immediately following their examinations.
 Institutional and regional guidelines for universal masking will need to be followed during the initial phase of reintroduction of services.